saikrissh9/Ansible-playbook-AWS-custom-Kubernetes-cluster/README.md

 6. Clone https://github.com/saikrissh9/capstone.git in a temp location
 7. mv setup.yml and ansible.cfg from capstone/project/ to the project directory(project/)
 8. Also, replace tasks/main.yml and vars/main.yml in 'project/roles/[ec2 |k8s_master|k8s_slaves]' with the ones from the 'capstone/project/roles/[ec2 |k8s_master|k8s_slaves]' directories
-9. Update the project/roles/ec2/vars/main.yml with VPC ID, subnet, AMI ID, path to store generated keypair ( has to be in the project root folder at same level as setup.yml) and IP info.
+9. Update the project/roles/ec2/vars/main.yml with VPC ID, subnet, Amazon Linux2 AMI ID, path to store generated keypair ( has to be in the project root folder at same level as setup.yml) and IP info.
 10. Run 'ansible-playbook setup.yml --ask-vault-pass'